Indian comics: History

-A very innovative attempt was made by Indian publishers to reach out to 236 Indian Rajya Sabha members by sending postcards with a request to promote the reading of books and comics by world record holder Niand Jadhav, in conjunction with Indian comics publishers Comix Theory and Comics Byte, along with comics art workshops, massive comics giveaways programs, and the Pulp Gulp Talk Show, which were launched by Comix Theory to promote comics digitally and bring out various topics of discourse in mainstream comics which had not been present before, like philosophy, history, fine art, theatre, and new artists.
+A very innovative attempt was made by Indian publishers to reach out to 236 Indian Rajya Sabha members by sending postcards with a request to promote the reading of books and comics by world record holder Niand Jadhav, in conjunction with Indian comics publishers Comix Theory and Comics Byte, along with comics art workshops, massive comics giveaways programs, and the Pulp Gulp Talk Show, which were launched by Comix Theory to promote comics digitally and bring out various topics of discourse in mainstream comics which had not been present before, like philosophy, history, fine art, theatre, and new artists under the exegesis of creative and independent research scholar Shambhu Nath Mahto.

 A dedicated news portal, Comics Byte, has covered Indian comics and activities related to them.
 Recently, VR- and AR-enabled comics were seen as being distinct from the long-exploited 3D comics of the past.
 TBS Planet Comics released VR comics in which a hidden treasure box can be discovered by holding a smartphone over the pages of comics.
-Kolkata Comics also published AR-capable comics and translated comics from Bengali to English for viewing on mobile drvices.
+West Bengal based Kolkata Comics also published AR-capable comics and translated comics from Bengali to English for viewing on mobile devices.

 Webcomics have been a popular medium in India since the early 2000s.
 Indian webcomics are successful as they reach a large audience for free and they are frequently used by the country's younger generation to spread social awareness on topics such as politics and feminism.
 These webcomics receive a large amount of exposure by being spread through social media.

 There were also publishers solely dedicated to bringing licensed content into the Indian comics market.
 From around 1997 to 2008, Gotham Comics published Spiderman: India, a version of the character Spider-Man.
 Dolton Comics, courtesy of Chandamama, had many DC characters published in India in various languages, mainly Superman and Batman were staple products.
-The publication of licensed characters by Indian comics publishers has a long history, which includes publishers like Amar Chitra Katha, Madhumuskan, Gowersons, Lion Comics, Egmont, Euro Kids, and in recent years, Regal Comics, Fenil Comics, Shakti Comics, and many more.
+The publication of licensed characters by Indian comics publishers has a long history, which includes publishers like Amar Chitra Katha, Madhumuskan, Gowersons, Lion Comics, Egmont, Euro Kids, and in recent years after 2020, Regal Comics, Fenil Comics, Shakti Comics, and many more.

-Nagraj based on a design by Manoj Gupta, illustrated by Pratap Mullick.

 India hosted its first ever comics convention in February 2011.
 According to 2012 estimates, the Indian comic publishing industry was worth over 100 million dollars.